nightrunner91/nightvue/README.md

   </div>
 </template>
 ```
-You can modify them or create your own layout by creating new Vue file named in such manner as default ones.
-Don't forget to add new layouts in computed property of core file.
+You can modify them or create your own layout.
+To do this create new Vue file named in such manner as default ones and don't forget to add new layouts in computed property of core file.
 This classnames will apply to root element:
 ```
 layoutClassnames() {
   const layout = this.$route.meta.layout || defaultLayout